VoXaN24/smartversion-shell-scripts/README.md

 sudo ./install-smartversion
 ```

+The installation does not mean that the scripts can be called from every folder, because only the SmartVersion executable is installed.
+You have to copy whatever script you need into the current folder.

 Verify the installation by typing `smv` in the console.
 If the output is similar to `smv: command not found`, check the console for errors.

 ## Update SmartVersion